GioF71/mpd-pulse-docker/README.md

 The Dockerfile and the included scripts have been tested on the following distros:

 - Manjaro Linux with Gnome (amd64)
-- Asus Tinkerboard
-- Raspberry Pi 3 (but I have no reason to doubt it will also work on a Raspberry Pi 4/400)

 As I test the Dockerfile on more platforms, I will update this list.
+I am maintaining images for arm, but I have not tried to deploy the image on a Raspberry Pi or on a Asus Tinkerboard yet.

 ## Get the image